DariahBE/LATTE/README/README.md

 # Overview of Node components.

 ## Texts:
 A textnode is an **immutable node**.
 It cannot be modified once inserted into the database.
 These nodes are at the core of the entitylinking system.
+Every text node should have one defined property that holds the text.
+The name of this property needs to be made explicit in the config.inc.php file and should be of the 'string' type.

 Texts can be made **public** or **private**.
 A public text can be edited by anyone with an account; a private text can only be annotated by the researcher who is considered the text-owner.
 A text can only be owned by one person at the same time.